hashgraph/hedera-improvement-proposal/HIP/hip-0000-atomic-association-contracts.md

 ## Motivation

 Currently, a smart contract attempting to custody an unassociated token will be immediately rejected by the network.
 This presents a problem in some decentralized finance (DeFi) applications that use smart contracts to atomically custody tokens.
 Decentraliztion may be achieved by allowing contracts to remain token agnostic, but also prevent spamming attacks by allowing any user to associate tokens to a DeFi smart contract.

+`MAX_AUTOMATIC_ASSOCIATION` would not be sufficient for technical and some practical reasons.
+A decentralized contract that mediates transfers between two parties using auto-association slots would have to dissociate the token to free a slot for the next transfer upon completion.
+However, this process can be corrupted by a third party by sending tokens directly to the contract (without the execution of contract code), thereby requiring another party to dissociate the undesired tokens from the contract.

+Another example is the contract caller would need to pay for dissociation of the token each time.
+For contracts that self-custody a variable number of tokens in a contract call (for example, UniswapV3 Swap Router), the burden of calculating how much gas to send is placed on the front end application.
+Due to the relatively high cost of associating and dissociating tokens using smart contract precompiles, a comparatively low upper limit is placed on the number of tokens that can be custodied by the contract.
+If instead tokens could optimistically be associated to contracts, the gas cost of association/disociation is not needed, and contracts are instead bounded primarily by computation and transfer costs.

 ## Rationale